 ST JOSEPH'S R.C.
-PRIMARY SCHOOL, RAMSBOTTOM ADMISSION POLICY FOR 2024/25
+PRIMARY SCHOOL, RAMSBOTTOM ADMISSION POLICY FOR 2025/26

-St Joseph's is a Roman Catholic Primary School provided by the Diocese of Salford and is maintained by the Bury Local Education Authority as a Voluntary Aided School.
-The school's Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.
-For the school year commencing September 2024, the Governing Body has set its planned admissions number at 30.
+St Joseph's RC Primary School is a Catholic Voluntary Academy in the trusteeship of the Diocese of Salford.
+It is maintained by the Directors of St Teresa of Calcutta Catholic Academy Trust.
+The Local Governing Board is the Admissions Authority and is responsible for taking all decisions on applications for admissions.
+The co-ordination of admissions arrangements is undertaken by the Local Authority.
+For the school year commencing September 2025, the Governing Body has set its planned admissions number at 30.

 Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.
-The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and [instrument of government]1 [articles of association]2, and seeks at all times to be a witness to Our Lord Jesus Christ.
+The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and [instrument of government] [articles of association], and seeks at all times to be a witness to Our Lord Jesus Christ.